ckreisl/cs2-news-telegram-bot/README.md

 * `/start` - Start the bot
 * `/stop` - Stop the bot
 * `/help` - Get a list of available commands
-* `/news` - Get the latest news posts
+* `/news` - Get the latest news post
-* `/updates` - Get the latest updates posts
+* `/updates` - Get the latest update post
+* `/external` - Sends the latest external post
-* `/latest` - Get the latest post (news & updates)
+* `/latest` - Get the latest post
 * `/options` - Option to enable / disable news or updates posts (admin only)

 ### Adding the Bot to a Group

 Adding the bot to a group is possible.
 The person adding the bot to the group will be the admin of the bot.
-Which means only the admin can use the `/options` command to enable / disable news or updates posts for the group chat.
+Which means only the admin can use the `/options` command to enable / disable news, updates or external news posts for the group chat.

 To prevent spamming a spam protection is implemented.
 After 3 (default) strikes the chat will be banned and receives a timeout.
 This affects the whole chat not only the user who spammed.